- About Us

-- Dyson, Anne (2012).
+- Dyson, A. (2012).
 Relations between oral language and literacy.
 The encyclopedia of applied linguistics.
 Wiley-Blackwell: Indianapolis, IN.

 - Genishi, C., Dyson, A. (2009).
 Children, language, & literacy: Diverse learners in diverse times.
 Teachers College Press: New York.

-- Dyson, Anne (2007).
+- Dyson, A. (2007).
 School literacy and the development of a child culture: Written remnants of the "gusto of life."
 International handbook of student experiences in elementary and secondary school.
 Kluwer: Dordrecht, The Netherlands.

-- Dyson, Anne, Genishi, C. (2005).
+- Dyson, A., Genishi, C. (2005).
 On the case: Approaches to language and literacy research (A National Conference on Research in Language and Literacy Volume).
 Teachers College Press: New York.

 In The News